List of Kamen Rider Gavv characters: Dark Shoma

 Dark Shoma (ダークショウマ, Dāku Shōma) is a series of evil clones of Shoma who are created by Suga using a sample of his hair and blood.
 Each clone has a different personality, despite all of them being prone to violence and destruction, and are tasked by their master to become more and more strong in order to transform into what they call "the ultimate life form".
-They are defeated once and for all when Kamen Rider Vram destroys the cloning chamber in Suga's laboratory.
+They are permanently defeated when Kamen Rider Vram destroys the cloning chamber in Suga's laboratory.

 The Dark Shoma are portrayed by Hidekazu Chinen, who also portrays Shoma.

 Magen

 Magen (マーゲン, Māgen) is a centipede-themed wealthy merchant and one of Bocca's supporters.
 After getting addicted to Dark Treats, he receives a transplant from Nyelv to gain his own Bitter Gavv, only to be destroyed by Kamen Rider Gavv.

 Magen is voiced by Wataru Takagi (高木 渉, Takagi Wataru) while his human form is portrayed by Shinichi Nihashi (二橋 進一, Nihashi Shin'ichi).